 Notes on Courses:

-Pratt Students: Enroll in Physics 151L, 152L instead of Physics 141L, 142L.
-Biology 201L or 203L serves as your first Biology lab course.
+Pratt Students: Enroll in Physics 151L, 152L instead of Physics 121L, 122L.
+Biology 201L or serves as your first Biology lab course.
 BME 244L will be your second Biology lab course.
 BME 244L also provides a background in Physiology and Statistics, so you do not need to take coursework in Physiology or Statistics unless you wish to do so.
+Check school policies on double-counting courses.
 Follow Pratt guidelines on AP credit in Physics.

-Humanities: Many health professions schools recommend or require a background in the humanities and social sciences, so we encourage you to take further coursework and/or gain experience in these areas.
+Humanities and Social Sciences: Many health professions schools recommend or require a background in the humanities and social sciences, so we encourage you to take additional coursework in these areas.
+These courses can meet distribution requirements in Trinity and electives in Pratt.

 There are a few medical schools that will not accept AP credit for a required course, or will accept it but ask for an additional, advanced course.
-See AP Credit and Medical Schools for more details, a list of medical schools that restrict the use of AP credit to the best of our knowledge as of summer 2019, and our recommendations.
+Check individual school requirements for more details.

 Dental Schools: Follow the recommended courses for medical schools above, but check the websites of dental schools to which you're interested in applying.
 Some schools may require additional coursework in Biology (e.g. Microbiology and Anatomy).
 See the Duke Predental website.